 Royalties to the IIA

-The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the "IIA") for the financing of a portion of its research and development expenditures.
+The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the “IIA”) for the financing of a portion of its research and development expenditures.
 The total amount that was received and recorded between the periods ending December 31, 2011 through 2016 was $1,332.
-No amounts were received during the years December 31, 2020 and 2019.
-The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of $1,407 and $1,396 as of December 31, 2020 and 2019, respectively.
+The total amount received during the three and nine months ended September 30, 2019 and 2018 was $0.
+The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of approximately $1,394 and $1,383 as of September 30, 2019 and December 31, 2018, respectively.
 This obligation is repaid in the form of royalties on revenues generated in any fashion with a rate that is currently at 4% (which may be increased under certain circumstances).
 The Company may be obligated to pay up to 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grants received, plus interest at the rate of 12-month LIBOR.

-Repayment of the grants is contingent upon the successful completion of the Company's R&D programs and generating sales.
+Repayment of the grants is contingent upon the successful completion of the Company’s R&D programs and generating sales.
 The Company has no obligation to repay these grants if the R&D program fails, is unsuccessful, or aborted, or if no sales are generated.
-The Company has recorded an immaterial expense for the years ended December 31, 2020 and 2019, and an immaterial liability at December 31, 2020 and 2019.
+The Company has recorded an immaterial expense and liability during the three and nine months ended September 30, 2019 and 2018 as sales occur.

 Royalty Payment Rights on Royalty Payment Rights Certificates